-The school said that neither it nor the U.S. Department of Education was permitted to release information about the report at this time, but that details will be made public after the federal agency makes a final determination when it finishes its review.
+The school said that neither it nor the U.S. Department of Education was permitted under the law to release information about the report at this time, but that details will be made public after the federal agency makes a final determination when it finishes its review.

 Pennsylvania prosecutors have alleged that high-ranking university officials failed to properly report suspected abuse of children by Sandusky, a retired assistant football coach who was convicted a year ago of 45 counts of child sexual abuse.

-Violations can result in a school losing its authority to offer federal student aid, although that has never happened.
+Violations of the law can result in a school losing its authority to offer federal student aid, and although that has never happened, the nature of the allegations against Penn State was unprecedented and had many of the school's strongest allies concerned.
 The Education Department has leveled fines, however, of up to $27,500 per violation.